-Posted by Becky Martin, NPA Interim Operations Director September 2, 2016 at 1:31 PM
+Posted by Becky Martin, NPA Advocacy Director September 2, 2016 at 1:31 PM

 Written by Rosemary Gibson, JAMA Internal Medicine, Perspectives Editor; NPA Board of Directors Member

 I’m the Perspectives Editor for JAMA Internal Medicine, a section in the journal where we publish narratives from physicians, patients and family members about their experience of unnecessary medical treatment, or how they avoided it.

 I’d love to hear your ideas for a narrative.
 You can join other authors who have contributed to an impressive portfolio of articles.